KingFranchize/flexion-sql-assessment/README.md

 I’m a data analyst with experience in SQL, Python, and data visualization, and I bring a mix of analytical precision and business context to everything I build.
 I care about clean logic, scalable workflows, and clear communication.

 Thanks for taking the time to review my work.
-I’m looking forward to the next steps.

 Best regards,
 **David**